 At the risk of sounding like a parent, throw away your trash and clean your patient’s room so they’re presentable.

 If the next nurse has to clean your trash off of the keyboard simply so they can log in, that’s a problem and very inconsiderate.

-Before you leave your patient’s room, just take a few seconds to throw away the loose trash on the computer desk and the patient’s bedside table.
-If you’re getting to the end of your shift and there are old meal trays left; take them out.
+Before you leave your patient’s room, take a few seconds to throw away the loose trash on the computer desk and the patient’s bedside table.
+If you’re getting to the end of your shift and there are old meal trays left, take them out.
 It doesn’t need to be spotless, but at minimum, the mess and trash that you’ve created should be removed.

 8. Reasonably complete as much as possible for your patient before the next shift

 Now, hear me out here.
-I’m not saying that every single task needs to be done on that admission who rolled on the floor 50 minutes before shift change.
+I’m not saying every single task needs to be done on that admission who rolled on the floor 50 minutes before shift change.
 There’s a balance in providing continuous care to patients.

 Try to do as much as possible for your patients before the end of the shift.
 It’s not reasonable to expect someone to stay an hour after their shift to complete things the next nurse is perfectly capable of handling.
 What’s not cool is when a patient hasn’t had routine or urgent things addressed.

-You know, like the admission who has been on the unit 6 hours doesn’t have a diet order… or the patient who returned from their procedure two hours ago needs their fluids hooked back up… or the admission orders from four hours ago haven’t even been released.
+You know, like the admission who has been on the unit for 6 hours and doesn’t have a diet order… or the patient who returned from their procedure two hours ago needs their fluids hooked back up… or the admission orders from four hours ago haven’t even been released.

 9. Don’t bring something lame for the potluck